peiman/ckeletin-go/README.md

 ### `ping` Command

 The `ping` command is a sample command that demonstrates how to implement a command using Cobra, Viper, Zerolog, and Bubble Tea.
+It manages its own configurations and defaults, promoting modularity.

 #### Usage